 DID YOU KNOW?

-Online Counseling Program Accreditation
+What is Online Counseling Program Accreditation?

 Online counseling programs are typically offered through regionally-accredited universities.
 However, many students may be interested in programs that are programmatically accredited in addition to holding regional accreditation.